fladd/ScanSessionTool/paper/paper.md

 # Statement of need

-TODO: Problem description
+There is an urgent need to improve the reproducibility of (functional) MRI research through transparent reporting [@noauthor_fostering_2017].
+Despite large agreement among researchers on the importance of openly sharing not only collected raw data (i.e. MR images and related behavioural/physiological recordings) and their analysis [@nichols_best_2017], but also the detailed documentation of the data collection process [i.e. notes and data about the scan sessions themselves, @borghi_data_2018; @glover_function_2012], standardization in this domain is currently lacking.
+Shared MR images are often only made available after transformation into a derivative data format, such as the Brain Imaging Data Structure [BIDS, @gorgolewski_brain_2016], and scan session documentation is commonly either manually implemented [e.g. with hand written notes, @meissner_head_2020] or neglected entirely.

-Scan Session Tool was written to be used by neuroscientists, to help them increase transparency and reproducibilty of their MRI research by standardizing scan session documentation and raw data archiving.
+Scan Session Tool was written to fill this gap, and to be used by neuroscientists, to help them increase transparency and reproducibilty of their MRI research by standardizing scan session documentation and raw data archiving.
 The software has already been succesfully used during data collection of recent MRI studies [e.g.
 @krause_real-time_2017; @luhrs_potential_2019; @krause_active_2019;
 @krause_selfregulation_2021], and its standardized scan session documentation as well as archiving structure are already part of open datasets [e.g.
 @krause_selfregulation_2021_data].
-The archiving structure is furthermore automatically recognized by BIDScoin [@zwiers_bidscoin_2021], which allows the raw DICOM data archived with Scan Session Tool to be further converted to the Brain Imaging Data Structure [BIDS, @gorgolewski_brain_2016] if desired.
+The archiving structure is furthermore automatically recognized by BIDScoin [@zwiers_bidscoin_2021], which allows the raw DICOM data archived with Scan Session Tool to be further converted to the popular BIDS format if desired.

 # Figures